aspose-total/Aspose.Total-Products/total/en/java/conversion/doc-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOC to XLAM via Java or Online App" h2="On Premise Java API to convert DOC to XLAM without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- Converting DOC to XLAM via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export DOC to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLAM.
+Using [Aspose.Total for Java](https://products.aspose.com/total/java/) to convert a DOC file to XLAM is a straightforward two-step process.
+The first step is to use the feature-rich document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/) to export the DOC file to HTML.
+The second step is to use [Aspose.Cells for Java](https://products.aspose.com/cells/java/) to convert the HTML file to XLAM.

+Aspose.Total for Java is a suite of APIs that provides developers with a comprehensive set of tools for working with documents, spreadsheets, and other file formats.
+Aspose.Words for Java is a powerful API for manipulating and converting DOC files.
+It can be used to export DOC files to HTML, as well as to other popular file formats such as PDF, XPS, and EPUB.

+Aspose.Cells for Java is an API for working with spreadsheets.
+It can be used to convert HTML files to XLAM, as well as to other popular spreadsheet formats such as XLSX, XLS, and CSV.
+It also provides a range of features for working with spreadsheets, such as creating and manipulating worksheets, formatting cells, and adding formulas.

+By combining the features of Aspose.Words for Java and Aspose.Cells for Java, developers can easily convert DOC files to XLAM.
+This process is simple and efficient, and can be completed in just two steps.
+Aspose.Total for Java provides developers with a comprehensive set of tools for working with documents, spreadsheets, and other file formats, making it an ideal choice for converting DOC to XLAM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}